 - Testing for spinal muscular atrophy consists of SMN1 gene deletion analysis by multiplex ligation polymerase chain reaction amplification (MLPA) of exons 7 and 8.

-- Testing for myotonic dystrophy consists of PCR amplification and fragment size analysis to detect smaller alleles, combined with Southern analysis to detect large expansions.
+- Testing for myotonic dystrophy consists of PCR amplification and fragment size analysis, as well as triplet-primed PCR analysis.
+Large size expansions may require Southern analysis for accurate size estimation.

 - Testing for PWS and AS consists of methylation sensitive PCR analysis of the SNRPN gene.